shanem/ml-system-design-pattern/Operation-patterns/Data-model-versioning-pattern/design_en.md

   - Training code and pipeline
   - Inference code and pipeline
   - Environment to run the code and pipeline: library, OS, language, infrastructure and their version
-- Hyperparameter
+- Hyperparameters
   - Depends on algorithm and library
 - Data
   - Data retrieval
   - Splitting of training and testing data (and evaluation data)

 In order to make your machine learning reproducible, you need to manage the versions of these components, with reproducibility of the components and model.
-Since these components are usually managed in differenct repository or DWH, having uniqueness through the warehouses is expected.<br>
+Since these components are usually managed in different repositories or DWHs, having globally unique names across warehouses is preferable.<br>
-This is one of the suggested idea of the versioning.<br>
+This is one suggested versioning scheme:<br>
 `model-name x.y.z-data.split`

 - Model name (`MODEL-NAME x.y.z-data.split`)